History of the University of California, Los Angeles: ARPANET developed

 A record of the first message ever sent over the ARPANET in 1969, part of the IMP log kept at UCLA.
+CSK refers to C S Kline.

 ARPANET, the world's first electronic computer network, was deployed on the UCLA campus by student programmer Charley Kline, at 10:30 p.m, on October 29, 1969 from Boelter Hall 3420.
 Supervised by Prof. Leonard Kleinrock, Kline transmitted from the university's SDS Sigma 7 host to Douglas Engelbart's SDS 940 at the Stanford Research Institute in Menlo Park, California.
 The message text was the word "login", and while the "l" and "o" characters were transmitted, the system then crashed.
 Hence, the literal first message over the ARPANET was "lo".
 About an hour later, having recovered from the crash, the Sigma 7 computer transmitted the full "login".
 Not even a month later, the first ever permanent ARPANET link would be established between UCLA and Stanford Research Institute on November 21.
 By December 5, the entire four-node network was established.

 Turing Award laureate Vint Cerf was a doctoral student in the computer science department under Kleinrock in the early 1970s and also worked on the ARPANET.
 He would later team with Robert Kahn in the writing of the seminal 1974 paper A Protocol for Packet Network Intercommunication.
 This work proved foundational for their later development of the Transmission Control Protocol/Internet Protocol suite or TCP/IP.